whistlegraph/aesthetic-computer/README.txt

  🧩 Pieces
    *** `staka` ***
+    - [] Tapping and holding the mouse down when a hand is not present should drop the y value of the dummy data of IMO, so the gesture gets recognized and the game is playable / testable with no tracking!
     - [] Create safe zone boundary that the game takes place in.

   *** `handtime` ***